Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 Well, yes and no.

 So by and large, it doesn’t really matter all that much.
-The pad is really just there as a brace if you will.
+The pad is just there as a brace if you will.

 With the Edition XS,